Setting up FragPipe

 FragPipe and MSFragger both require a 64-bit Java to run.
 Windows users can choose to download the

--jre- version of FragPipe (see below) or install 64-bit Java here by selecting the Windows x64 Installer.
+-jre- version of FragPipe (see below) or install 64-bit Java here.
 Launch the installer and follow the prompts.
 You may need to restart FragPipe after updating Java.

 Install or update FragPipe

 FragPipe can be downloaded here.
 Follow the instructions on that same Releases page to launch the program.
 When FragPipe launches, the first tab in the window (‘Config’) will be used to configure the program.

 Install Visual C++ Redistributable for Visual Studio 2017